 We tested these two hypotheses in two different rounds of data collection.
 The first was a general survey of 2380 people on Prolific.
-We recruited white, non-Hispanic English speaking males from the US, attempting to balance the number of liberals and conservatives.
+We recruited white, non-Hispanic English speaking males from the US, attempting to balance the number of liberals and conservatives by ordering an equal number of liberals and conservatives, using the data participants gave to Prolific when they signed up.

 We asked the participants their party identification, whether they lean right, left, or are centrist, and their thoughts on LGBT, Black Lives Matter, and Feminism.
 We also asked them how old their father was when they were born.